msalemor/kubecluster/Azure-README.md

 ### Install, Update and Upgrade Ubuntu

-Install Ubuntu 18.04.
-In downloaded Ubuntu 18.04 desktop and installed it on VirtualBox using a NAT network (10.0.2.0/24).

-After installing Ubuntu, update and upgrade the packages by running:
+After the kmaster and knode1 VMs are provisioned, SSH into kmaster and update the packages.
+Do the same for knode1 by SSH from kmaster:

 ```
 sudo apt update && sudo apt upgrade -y